sandeepkumarks/NewsCrunch/README.md

 # NewsCrunch
-Developed a hybrid news application that scrapes news from the internet.\
+A hybrid news application that scrapes news from the internet.\
 **Tech:** React Native, Node JS, Firebase